SamHParker/Delta-Hedging-Simulator/README.md

 S_t = S_0 \exp\left( \left( \mu - \tfrac{1}{2}\sigma^2 \right)t + \sigma W_t \right)
 $$

 The derivation above describes the real world evolution of stock price as characterised by the drift term $\mu$.
-When pricing deivatives such as European call options, we change the measure to the risk-neutral, Q. In this measure, the Black-Scholes assumption of no-arbitrage is satisfied.
+When pricing deivatives such as European call options, we change the measure to the risk-neutral measure, Q. In this measure, the Black-Scholes assumption of no-arbitrage is satisfied, allowing us to price derivatives correctly.
+In this new measure, the only change we make in the equation above is replacing $\mu$ with r, the risk-free rate.
 We will next discuss how path generation is carried out and how call price and delta are calculated in the risk-neutral measure.

 To find a continuous time evolution of stock price $S_t$ under the risk-neutral measure, we need to go back to the real-world $dS_t$ equation and replace $dW_t$ with a new brownian motion $\widetilde{W}_t$ with relation to $dW_t$ described by: